kraftwer1/tetrez/README.md

 # tetrez

-A merge of Tetris and Rez written in Three.js
+An inspiration of Tetris and Rez, written in Three.js

 Play online at https://tetrez.nordformat.ch/